Hi! Please enjoy my portfolio! -Steven Updated 1/30/2026

 -Slenderman Teleports away.

 -Slenderman also Looks at the player perpetually.
-There is an inclusion for a separate setting 'Frantic' that is at a much quicker pacing, pictured.
+There is an inclusion for a setting called 'Frantic' that is a much quicker pacing, pictured.

 Modular Systems

-Separation of Components is really helpful for my coding, eg. one file for Flashlight Mechanics, one file for Teleporting, one file for Interactability, etc.
+Separation of Components is really helpful for me - eg. one file for Flashlight Mechanics, one file for Teleporting, one file for Interactability, etc.

-I want to highlight this in the 'Slenderman Teleporting' code:
+I want to highlight some effective Gameplay Mechanics in the 'Slenderman Teleporting' code:

 1.Slenderman can appear in a number of places, either behind you or in front of you (psuedo)randomly.

-2.Slenderman generates a camera shake, audio cue, and hurts the player's health on appearance .
+2.Slenderman generates a camera shake, an audio cue, and hurts the player's health on appearance .

-3. Slenderman's power level increasing with each teleport.
+3. Slenderman's power level increases with each teleport.

 This achieves some amazing effects the player implicitly feels - respectively,